Blackberry yoghurt chia parfait in a jar

 Notes

-Use ripe blackberries for deep colour and natural sweetness.
+Use ripe blackberries for deep color and natural sweetness.

-Add a squeeze of lemon juice to brighten the flavour and preserve the colour.
+Add a squeeze of lemon juice to brighten the flavor and preserve the color.

-Let each set for defined layers for 5–10 minutes, before adding the next.
+Let each layer set for defined layers for 5–10 minutes before adding the next.

 Use clear jars to show off the stunning purple hues.